psunlpgroup/PyrEvalv2/README.md

 The Stanford CoreNLP System must be extracted to the `Stanford` folder in PyrEval's directory.

 It is also recommended to first run "sanity.py" by: python3 sanity.py (or python sanity.py, if using Python2).
-This script will check whether all required directories like Stanford Directory, Scoring Directory, Model directory, etc. are present or not and whether the required dependencies are installed or not.
-Note: If you are getting some error with nltk, then please refer to the Notes section in this README.
+See above uner ### Scripts

 ### Usage